-Malabar Chicken Curry is a Kerala-style chicken curry that is creamy, delicious, and goes well with roti, appam, ghee rice, Kerala parotta, pathiri, or coconut rice.
+Malabar Chicken Curry is a Kerala-style chicken curry that is creamy and delicious and goes well with roti, appam, ghee rice, Kerala parotta, pathiri, or coconut rice.
 Here is how to make it (gluten-free).

 Here are some more chicken curries that you may like – Malai Chicken Curry, Methi Chicken Curry, Chicken Masala, and Chicken Jalfrezi.